shdant113/webDiplomacy-GR/README.md

 # webDiplomacyRatings

+## GhostRatings

+Ghost-Rating is an unofficial rating system developed by TheGhostmaker as an alternative to points.
+It intends to provide a more accurate measure of the ability of players, and also to give a better idea of how well people are doing compared to previously.
+The original version was developed in 2008, and based on the Elo used in chess, however the algorithm has been improved several times since then.

+Most of this code was written by TheGhostMaker and Alderian, and is currently maintained (poorly) by ghug.

+More info, and the ratings themselves, at http://tournaments.webdiplomacy.net/theghost-ratingslist

 THESE ARE INSTRUCTIONS FOR RUNNING GR.
 PLEASE FOLLOW ALL OF THEM.
 GR IS SUPER SHITTY.
 IT'S AN AMALGAMATION OF A LOT OF CODE THAT DIFFERENT PEOPLE WROTE WITHOUT A LOT OF TIME ON THEIR HANDS.
-IF YOU FEEL INCLINED TO MAKE IT NICER, PLEASE FIX IT AND UPDATE THIS DOCUMENT ACCORDINGLY.
-THANK YOU. -ghug
+IF YOU FEEL INCLINED TO MAKE IT NICER, PLEASE FEEL FREE TO FIX IT.
+THANKS.

-TO RUN GR:
+### TO RUN GR:
 perl GhostRater_ghug_392431984329.pl ghostRatingData.txt Variantsfile.csv RemovedPlayers.csv [cat#] 6 0 1000000 0 [time]

 Arguments are: